-The SWOT analysis is a planning tool used to understand the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business.
-It involves specifying the objective of the business or project and identifying the internal and external factors that are supportive or unfavourable to achieving that objective.
-SWOT is often used as part of a strategic planning process.
+The SWOT analysis is an effective planning tool used to understand the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business.
+It usually involves specifying the objective of the business or project and identifying the internal and external factors that are supportive or unfavourable to achieving that objective.
+A SWOT analysis is often used as part of a strategic planning process.

 SWOT is an acronym for Strengths, Weaknesses, Opportunities, Threats.